 All stacked metal panels are subject, to some degree, to localized discoloration or stain when water is trapped between their closely nested surfaces.
 Mueller, Inc. exercises extreme caution during fabrication and shipping operations to ensure that all panel stock is kept dry.
 However, due to climatic conditions, water formed by condensation of humid air can become trapped between stacked sheets.
-Water can also be trapped between the stacked sheets when exposed to rain.
-This discoloration caused by trapped moisture is often called "wet storage stain."
+Water can also be trapped between the stacked sheets when exposed to rain causing discoloration, often called "wet storage stain."